BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 # The Authenticated Internet

-The internet we use today was never designed to know **who is allowed to do what**.
+The internet we use today was never designed to know who is allowed to do what.
 It lets anyone pretend to be anyone else.
 That is why fraud, scams, bots, spam, and data abuse are everywhere.

-The Authenticated Internet fixes foundational problems by building **identity, ownership, and permission into the internet itself** — instead of patching them on afterward.
+The Authenticated Internet fixes foundational problems by building **identity, ownership, and permission** into the internet itself.

-When these frictions are removed at the **protocol layer**, it unlocks capabilities that cannot exist on today’s internet at scale:
+When these frictions are removed at the protocol layer, it unlocks capabilities that cannot exist on today’s internet at scale:

 • Markets where identity is native, not bolted on
 • AI agents that can act, sign, and execute safely